tkellogg/tkellogg.github.com/_posts/2021-01-29-cold-paths.md

 model to avoid cold paths around promoting objects between generations.
 For your app it will mean something different.

-## Takeaway: Less customization → less testing surface → less bugs
 You can **test less** to achieve high quality by **reducing the size** of your application.
 Less edge cases is equivalent to less testing surface area, which implies less testing work and fewer missed test cases.
+There's something to be said for avoiding config options and making solutions less generic.

 # Avoid fallbacks
 While I worked at AWS I had this beaten into my skull, but thankfully they've published guidence an excellent piece titled ["avoiding fallback in distributed systems"][aws].
 The hope is that, when system 1 fails you would like to automatically fallback to system 2.

 For example, let's say we have a process that sends logs to another service.
 For the hot path, we send logs directly via an HTTP request.
 But if the log service fails (e.g. overloaded, maintenence, etc.) we fallback by writing to a file and have a secondary process send those logs to the service when it comes back.

 * System 1: directly send logs to server
 * System 2: send asynchronously via file append

-## Takeaway: Always fallback
 If system 2 is more reliable than system 1, then why don't we always choose system 2?
 Always write to the file and ship logs asynchronously rather than send directly to the server.
 This is surprisingly strong logic that isn't considered often enough.
+More often, by asking the question you end up finding a way to make system 1 more robust.

 In cases where fallback can't be avoided they suggest always exercising the fallback.
-For example, on every request, randomly decide to use either system 1 or system 2, thereby ensuring that the cold path isn't cold.
+For example, on every request, randomly decide to use either system 1 or system 2, thereby ensuring that the cold path isn't cold because both are exercised on the hot path, at least sometimes.

 # Know your capacity for testing
-In ["files are fraught with problems"][fraught], Dan Luu demonstrates that it's unexpectedly difficult to write a file correctly.
+In ["files are fraught with problems"][fraught], Dan Luu demonstrates that it's unexpectedly difficult to write a file to disk correctly.
 Juggling issues like handling random power loss or strange ext4 behavior becomes a full-time job.
 It's a lot to keep in your head, just to write a file.